s-carmack/carmack-portfolio/critique-by-design.md

 Each person was asked a series of six open-ended questions.
 Responses were gathered using email, Marco Polo, and in-person interviews.

-After analyzing all three, the primary feedback revolved around **Visualization 1 Redesign** and the data itself.
+After analyzing all three, the primary feedback for change revolved around the **Visualization 1 Redesign** and then the data itself.

+Additional feedback was generally positive.
+The most common notes regarded positive reactions to the color schemes and their coordination.
+There was also a positive response for the font selection and progression of the visualizations.

 ### Step 5 - Build Your Solution